Your most frequently asked questions

 2. Always make sure your beans are fully cooked.
 Undercooked beans create extra work for the digestive system.

-3. Try a variety of beans and focus on the varieties that work best for you– people respond differently to different types of beans.
+3. Try a variety of beans and focus on the varieties that work best for you – people respond differently to different types of beans.

+4. Try soaking your beans.
 Some studies show that soaking beans for 3 hours or longer before cooking can reduce the gas-producing oligosaccharides.
-You’d want to discard the soaking water, so the catch is that you’d lose nutrients, flavor, and color in the process.
+(You’ll want to discard the soaking water, so the catch is that you’d lose nutrients, flavor, and color in the process.)